themindfulbit/tmb-old/_content/4-about/page.md

 ## About the Author

-My name is Erik Hess and I'm a a web designer, illustrator and recovering fighter pilot living in Carson City, NV.
+My name is Erik Hess and I'm a web designer, illustrator and recovering fighter pilot living in Carson City, NV.
 I spent thirteen years in the Navy flying [Tomcats](http://en.wikipedia.org/wiki/F-14_Tomcat) and [Super Hornets](http://en.wikipedia.org/wiki/Boeing_F/A-18E/F_Super_Hornet) off aircraft carriers and teaching others to do the same.

 In 2010, I left active duty to work full-time as partner, designer and developer at [high90](http://high90.com), a software company I founded with [Bob VanderClay](http://takitapart.com/) in 2005.
 I'm also co-founder of [Carrier Landing Consultants, LLC](http://carrierlandingconsultants.com), the world’s only Landing Signal Officer and Carrier Operations consulting firm.